-- 86. UN-Habitat's monitoring framework will be aligned with results-based management (RBM) principles, including the focus on measuring outcomes and impacts, not just activities and outputs, and is being designed to systematically track and evaluate progress across the two levels of the plan: from the broad, transformative impacts to the more immediate and outcomes influenced by UN-Habitat's actions.
-This monitoring framework will be structured to ensure accountability, effectiveness and adaptability in achieving the strategic plan's objectives. - 87.
-UN-Habitat is analysing and considering indicators from global frameworks, leveraging its existing monitoring frameworks and UN-Habitat's Results Based Framework SP 2020-2025 to identify indicators: - a) The Global Urban Monitoring Framework (GUMF adopted by the UN Statistical Commission); - b) The SDG 11 indicators as well as other urban related SDG indicators (also linked to the GUMF); - c) The indicators for the New Urban Agenda global monitoring (also linked to the GUMF) - d) In addition, and to align with the directions of the strategic plan 2020-2023, UN-Habitat will be developing, where inevitable, new indicators to serve the strategic focus and other new elements.

-88. Indicators will be selected taking into account the following:

-- a) Applying SMART principles (Specific, Measurable, Attainable, Relevant and Timebound). - b) Considering the need for a manageable scope and coverage within the strategic plan period. - c) Demonstrating reasonable attribution to UN-Habitat's work and actions. - d) Indicators that have data available, or clear pathways of data collection, sources, data reliability, and data quality assurance. - e) Indicators whose budget resource and capacity requirements are within the capacities of the agency and implementing partners to collect and analyse data. - f) Indicators which generate evidence that is verifiable and observable.

-90. Once the set of indicators is confirmed, the corresponding baseline data, targets, sources and means of verification will be established.
+- to ensure accountability, effectiveness and adaptability in achieving the strategic plan's objectives. - 86.88.
+UN-Habitat is analysing and considering indicators from global frameworks, leveraging its existing monitoring frameworks and UN-Habitat's Results Based Framework SP 2020-2025 to identify indicators: - a) The Global Urban Monitoring Framework (GUMF adopted by the UN Statistical Commission); - b) The SDG 11 indicators as well as other urban related SDG indicators (also linked to the GUMF); - c) The indicators for the New Urban Agenda global monitoring (also linked to the GUMF) - d) In addition, and to align with the directions of the strategic plan 2020-2023, UN-Habitat will be developing, where inevitable, new indicators to serve the strategic focus and other new elements. - 87.89.
+Indicators will be selected taking into account the following: - a) Applying SMART principles (Specific, Measurable, Attainable, Relevant and Timebound). - b) Considering the need for a manageable scope and coverage within the strategic plan period. - c) Demonstrating reasonable attribution to UN-Habitat's work and actions. - d) Indicators that have data available, or clear pathways of data collection, sources, data reliability, and data quality assurance. - e) Indicators whose budget resource and capacity requirements are within the capacities of the agency and implementing partners to collect and analyse data. - f) Indicators which generate evidence that is verifiable and observable. - 90.
+90. Once the set of indicators is confirmed, the corresponding baseline data, targets, sources and means of verification will be established. - 91.
+Integrating quantitative and qualitative approaches in monitoring the strategic plan requires a holistic approach that balances quantitative indicators (measuring progress against targets) with qualitative insights (capturing context, challenges, and stakeholder experiences).
+This integration aims to ensure evidence-based decision-making while remaining responsive to complex and unplanned real-world dynamics.
+For this integration, the monitoring process will include a combination of structured indicators with storytelling methods.